 FOCUSED ION BEAM (FIB) MICROSCOPY

 Dual Beam Focused Ion Beam microscopes (DB-FIBs) are an indispensable tool in modern characterization facilities.
 They consist of a high-resolution Scanning Electron Microscope (SEM) column for sample imaging combined with a fine-probe ion source for sample milling and manipulation.
 These instruments are powerful tools for nano-machining as well as preparation of site-specific micron-scale samples (e.g. TEM foils) from within specific areas of larger samples.
-When combined with an in situ sample lift-out system, DB-FIBs allow for preparation and extraction of TEM samples without the need for any support films - a critical feature that enables users to utilize the full range of capabilities in modern high resolution TEMs.
+When combined with an in situ sample lift-out system, DB-FIBs allow for the preparation and extraction of TEM samples without the need for any support films - a critical feature that enables users to utilize the full range of capabilities in modern high-resolution TEMs.

 This extremely versatile combination of sputtering, imaging, and analytical capabilities makes dual-beam FIBs key components of any world class nano-characterization facility.

 CEMAS houses two dual beam FIBs: the Helios NanoLab 600, and the Nova NanoLab 600.
 Both are equipped with OmniProbe AutoProbe 200 in-situ lift out systems along with extremely high resolution down to 5nm.
 Aside from TEM sample preparation capabilities, both microscopes are equipped with the "Slice and View" scripting package for 3-D reconstructions from serial sectioning (FIB-tomography).
 These kinds of cutting edge reconstruction tools are crucial for understanding the true 3-D morphology of today's engineering materials.